Tablelands (South Burnett - Qld)

 Life in Tablelands reflects the working rural character of the broader South Burnett district, with residents connected to the region's agricultural economy and tight-knit country communities.
 The nearest towns in the South Burnett — including Wondai and Murgon — provide access to supermarkets, schools, medical services, and community facilities.
 The region is celebrated for its wide landscapes, country shows, and a slower pace of life that attracts those seeking space and affordability well away from the coast.
 A private vehicle is essential for day-to-day living.

-Tablelands (South Burnett - Qld) falls under postcode 4605 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nanango electorate.
+Tablelands (South Burnett - Qld) falls under postcode 4605 and is governed by the South Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flynn, while state elections fall under the Nanango electorate.

 📍 Location